 Remains from Roman times - a marble statue of Diktynna and a statue of the Roman emperor Hadrian discovered in 1913 - now stand in the archaeological museum in Chania.
 The remains of

-It’s a beautiful and easy walk through the gorge almost an hour both ways.
-The road passes along through the river and the sycamore trees on the right.
+It’s a beautiful gorge perfect for an easy hike, as it takes almost an hour to walk through it both ways.
+The road passes along the river and the sycamore trees on the right.
 The rocks stand tall around you and the passage gets narrower in the heart of the gorge.
 In many

-The Cave of Saint John the hermit up at the village of Marathokefala is an amazing place to visit, not only are there numerous small
+The Cave of Saint John the hermit in the village of Marathokefala is an amazing place to visit.
+Not only are there numerous small

 The oldest olive tree in Greece and one of the oldest olive trees in the world, estimated to be almost 3000 years old, can be found in the village of Vouves.
 Recently a small museum was founded showing the importance of the olive trees and olive oil for the area.

-A good number of Villages around Kolimbari are worth seeing for their beautiful landscape, the Byzantine churches some of them dating back to the 6th century like the church of Archangelos Mihail in Episkopi Village.
+A good number of villages around Kolimbari are worth visiting for their beautiful landscape and the Byzantine churches, some of them dating back to the 6th century, like the church of Archangelos Mihail in Episkopi Village.
 Also near

 From Kolimbari you can start off for the magnificent beaches of Falasarna and Balos, Chrysoskalitisa Monastery and the famous beach of Elafonisi and Paleochora.
 Don’t forget to stop at Topolia and

 The local marina in Kolimbari can host up to medium sized vessels and be a starting point or rest station for those who love to make their own trips by speed boats and yachts.
 Don’t hesitate to ask us for information about renting space prices for the marina.